-Feeding your baby straight after their immunisation will help them settle.
+- Feeding your baby straight after their immunisation will help them settle.

-- Give your child lots of cuddles and lots of fluids
+- Give lots of breastfeeds or fluids

-- If your child gets hot, undressing them down to a single layer, for example a singlet and pants
+- Undress them to a single layer, for example a singlet and pants

-- Make sure the room is not too hot or too cold.
+- Make sure the room is not too hot or too cold

 Medication for temperature or pain